What Can I Give My Dog For Pain After Shots?

 Persistent pain at the injection site can be managed with common pain medication.

 There are several over-the-counter medications that a vet may recommend in small doses.
 Generally, the best options are those specially formulated for dogs.
-They can undoubtedly be useful to relieve pain.
+They can undoubtedly be useful in relieving pain.

 Some people give their four-legged members baby aspirin.
 This is also not recommended as aspirin can cause kidney and liver disease and stomach ulcers in dogs.